ichigotake/p5-App-Hanamaru-Note/README.md

 # DESCRIPTION

-Hanamaru is web application based Nephia.
+Hanamaru is post to "Hanamaru word" web application.

+"Hanamaru" mean "flower circle", its offen used praise children.

 # AUTHOR